 We strongly believe that we offer the best value for money compared to all other Basel III training and certification programs:

-2. The all-inclusive cost of the program ($297) is very low.
+b.
+The all-inclusive cost of each program ($297) is very low.
 There is no additional cost for this program, now or in the future, for any reason.

-3. There are 3 exams that are included in the cost of the program, so you do not have to spend money again if you fail.
+d.
+There are 3 exam attempts per year that are included in the cost of each program, so you do not have to spend money again if you fail.

-4. No recertification is required.
-Your certificate never expires.
+e.
+No recertification is required.
+Your certificates never expire.